 Summary

-The Excel TAN function returns the tangent of angle given in radians.
+The Excel TAN function returns the tangent of the angle given in radians.
 To supply an angle to TAN in degrees, multiply the angle by PI()/180 or use the RADIANS function to convert to radians.

 Purpose